ritabur/vp-portfolio/content/index.md

     body: I specialize in science and environment reporting and co-host an award-winning weekly programme on environment on the LRT RADIO - *Vienkartinė planeta*.
-I produced a two-part radio documentary series about arsenic pollution in drinking water in Lithuania which was awarded an Investigative Journalism prize by the Vilnius Institute for Policy Analysis in 2018.
+I produced a two-part radio documentary series about arsenic pollution in drinking water in Lithuania which received an Investigative Journalism prize by the Vilnius Institute for Policy Analysis in 2018.
   column2:
     title: Crafted radio documentaries